I want to help someone with their gambling

 Approach a staff member at a venue who will consider your request.

-If they agree, they will complete an order barring the person from the venue for a specified timeframe or indefinitely.
+If the venue agrees, they will complete an order barring the person from the venue for a specified timeframe or indefinitely.

 If they don't agree to your request, you can contact CBS and ask for the request to be reconsidered.

-If you're worried about being involved in the hearing (eg you are concerned about domestic violence issues) speak with CBS, as there may be other options for you.
+If you're worried about the person to be barred being aware of your involvement (eg you are concerned about domestic violence issues) speak with CBS as the barring may be able to proceed without them being notified of your involvement.

 Other options